Top 50+ CloverETL Interview Questions and Answers

 Ans:

-ETL (Extract, Transform, Load) testing is necessary to ensure that data is accurately extracted from source systems, transformed based on business criteria, and fed into the destination system without loss or corruption.
-It helps identify data quality problems, missing or duplicate records, and discrepancies between source and target data.
-ETL testing also validates the integrity and consistency of data throughout the entire ETL process, ensuring that the data warehouse or target system produces reliable and accurate results for business analysis and decision-making.
+ETL (Extract, Transform, Load) testing ensures accurate extraction, transformation, and loading of data into the destination system without loss or corruption.
+It identifies data quality issues, missing or duplicate records, and discrepancies between source and target data.
+ETL testing also validates data integrity and consistency throughout the process, ensuring reliable and accurate results for business analysis and decision-making.

 31. What is an ETL Tester’s job description?